shadowspawn/nvh/doc/tests.md

     # install bats locally
     npm install

-First prepare caching proxy server:
+First prepare caching proxy server.
+This is optional, but speeds tests and especially rerunning tests.

     # create proxy~~.dump, run build again when want fresh cache
     cd test
     ./bin/proxy-build
     ./bin/proxy-run

-Prepare file with expected version values for labels and codenames:
+    # follow the instructions for configuring environment variables for using proxy, then run tests

+Run all the tests across a range of containers and on the host system:

+    npm run test

+Run all the tests on a single system:

     cd test
-    https_proxy=localhost:8080 ./lookup-versions

-Run tests using caching proxy looking for expected versions from above:
+    npx bats tests
+    docker-compose run ubuntu-curl bats /mnt/tests

+Run single test on a single system:

     cd test
-    export https_proxy="$(hostname):8080"
-    # e.g. run one test natively
     npx bats tests/lsr.bats
-    # run all the tests in containers and natively
-    ./run-all-bats
+    docker-compose run ubuntu-curl bats /mnt/tests/lsr.bats

 ## BATS Development Tips